cdeddie/TuneTrail-v2-api/docs/api/routes/auth.md

   "isLoggedIn": true,
 }
 ```
 spotifyInfo is essentially the entire object returned from the Spotify API's ```/me``` route.
-More info [here](https://developer.spotify.com/documentation/web-api/reference/get-current-users-profile).
+More info <a href="https://developer.spotify.com/documentation/web-api/reference/get-current-users-profile" target="_blank">here</a>.

 ### ```GET /logout```
 **Description**